gabrielmcg/vp-netlify-test/backup-restore/backup-ucp-dtr.md

 ## Backup Utility

 The script `backup.sh` can be used to take a backup of the swarm, UCP, DTR metadata and the DTR images in one go.
-You can pass this script an argument \(tag\) that will be used to prefix the backup filenames, thereby overriding the default naming. [\#backup-utility-table-content](#backup-utility-table-content) shows the file names produced by `backup.sh` based on the argument passed in the command line.
+You can pass this script an argument \(tag\) that will be used to prefix the backup filenames, thereby overriding the default naming.
+Table 24 shows the file names produced by `backup.sh` based on the argument passed in the command line.

+**Table 24.** Backup utility

 |Example|Command line|Generated filenames|
 |:------|:-----------|:------------------|